abhijeetk698/YELPCAMP/README.md

 * Adding seeding functionality
 * seeding :- first remove all the data from the database and add some dummy data in the db

+# Comment new create model

+* Discuss nested routes
+* Add the comment new and create routes
+* Add the new commment form